 - If you paid for medications that qualify for a reimbursement, please complete the reimbursement form (English / Espanol) and fax to US Script as directed

 You can find a nearby network pharmacy by:

-- Take the prescription to a network pharmacy to have it filled (see Find a Provider search tool above and select “Ancillary” for the provider type and “Pharmacy” for the Specialty) or Call Member Services at 866-495-6738 or 1 877 613-2079 (TDD/TTY).
+- Take the prescription to a network pharmacy to have it filled (to search for a network pharmacy, click here) or Call Member Services at 866-495-6738 or 1 877 613-2079 (TDD/TTY).
 Ask the representative to help you find a network pharmacy in your area.